 Davies, Chapter Two, Defining Art

 a.
-Necessary condition (requirements): Something most possess it to be the kind of thing it is
+Necessary condition (a requirement): Something must possess it to be the kind of thing it is

 i.
-Oxygen is necessary for fire; being male necessary for being an uncle
+Being male is necessary for being an uncle

 b.
 Sufficient condition (a guarantee, enough): If something possesses it, that guarantees it is the thing of that kind